Going back to school can literally be a headache

 The abrupt change in routine that comes with switching from a lax summer vacation schedule to more stringent school-time demands can trigger headaches in children.
 What specifically causes these headaches?
 Changes in sleeping and eating patterns, changes in eyesight and changes in stress levels can play a part.

-“Stress is a huge trigger for headaches,” says Jane Hearnsberger, CPNP, a member of the Pediatric Neurology Team at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
+“Stress is a huge trigger for headaches,” said Jane Hearnsberger, CPNP, a member of the Pediatric Neurology Team at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
 “Kids tend to experience a good amount of stress when returning to school.
 It’s important to remember that both ‘bad’ stress, like anxiety or academic struggles, and ‘good’ stress, like excitement to see classmates, can set off headaches.”

 Hearnsberger and her colleagues, Susan Beaird, CPNP, and Lauren King, CPNP, suggest stress management techniques to help reduce stress headaches in children.
 Techniques may include relaxation training or counseling or addressing specific stressors such as getting extra help in troubling school subjects.

 Kids often stay up late and sleep in during the summer.
 When school starts, that routine shifts significantly.
-“This ‘irritates’ the brain and triggers headaches,” Hearnsberger says.
+“This ‘irritates’ the brain and triggers headaches,” Hearnsberger said.
 “Additionally, the amount of sleep children get tends to dwindle, as kids often continue to stay up late, but have to get up early — so they are not getting as many hours of quality sleep as they should.”

 She recommends that children get at least 8.5 hours of sleep per night and that they go to bed within the same two hours every night and wake within the same two hours every morning — even on weekends.
 They should also avoid after-school naps.
 (Read the American Academy of Sleep Medicine’s June 2016 age-specific sleep recommendations here).